Sri Lanka shaman dies of Covid after touting 'blessed' water cure - BOL News

 Eliyantha White, 48, who treated sports stars and top politicians including the country’s prime minister, claimed in November he could end the pandemic in Sri Lanka and neighbouring India by pouring pots of his “blessed” water into rivers.

-Health minister Pavithra Wanniarachchi endorsed the water treatment, but was infected two months later and ended up in a hospital intensive care unit.
+Health Minister Pavithra Wanniarachchi endorsed the water treatment, but was infected two months later and ended up in a hospital’s intensive care unit.

 She was later demoted, and lost her portfolio, but remains in the cabinet.